Travel.State.Gov > U.S. Visas > Other Visa Categories > Visas for Diplomats and Foreign Government Oﬃcials

 Effective immediately, U.S. Embassies and Consulates will adjudicate visa applications that are based on a same-sex marriage in the same way that we adjudicate applications for opposite gender spouses.
 Please reference the specific guidance on the visa category for which you are applying for more details on documentation required for derivative spouses.
 For further information, please see our FAQ’s.

-Personal employees, attendants, domestic workers, or servants of individuals who hold a valid A-1 or A-2 visa may be issued an A-3 visa, if they meet the requirements in 9 FAM 402.3-5(C).
-As part of the application process, an interview at the embassy or consulate is required.
-Proof that the applicant will receive a fair wage, sufficient to financially support himself, comparable to that being offered in the area of employment in the U.S. is required.
-In addition, the applicant needs to demonstrate that he/she will perform the contracted employment duties.
+Personal employees, attendants, domestic workers, or servants of individuals who have a valid A-1 or A-2 visa may receive an A-3 visa, if they meet the requirements in 9 FAM 402.3-9.
+As part of the application process, the applicant must have an interview at the embassy or consulate.
+A written contract must be provided to the consular officer.
+The employer must provide proof that the applicant will receive the minimum wage and be provided working conditions in accordance with U.S. law.
+In addition, the applicant needs to demonstrate that s/he will perform the contracted employment duties.
 The consular officer will determine eligibility for the A-3 visa.
 Applicants for A-3 visas must apply outside the United States.

-If the employer does not carry the diplomatic rank of Minister or higher or hold a position equivalent to Minister or higher, the employer must demonstrate that he or she will have sufficient funds to provide a fair wage and working conditions, as reflected in the contract.
+If the employer is not the principal officer or deputy principal officer or does not carry the diplomatic rank of minister or higher, the employer must demonstrate that he or she will have sufficient funds to provide the minimum wage and working conditions, as reflected in the contract.
 Consideration is also given to the number of employees an employer would reasonably be able to pay.

-To apply for an A-3 visa, the visa applicant must submit each of the items explained in the How to Apply: A-3 Visas section below, as well as the following.
+To apply for an A-3 visa, the visa applicant must submit each of the items explained in the How to Apply: A-3 Visas.

-Recent changes to U.S. law relate to the legal rights of certain employment-based nonimmigrants under Federal immigration, labor, and employment laws, and the information to be provided about protections and available resources.
-As a temporary visitor to the U.S., it is important that you are aware of your rights, as well as protections and resources available when you come to work or study here.
-Before your interview, review the Nonimmigrant Rights, Protections and Resources pamphlet and learn about additional information on our webpage.
+Certain employment-based nonimmigrants have legal rights under U.S. Federal immigration, labor, and employment laws, and you should have received information about protections and available resources.
+As a temporary visitor to the United States, it is important that you are aware of your rights, as well as protections and resources available, when you come to work or study here.
+Before your interview, review the “Know Your Rights” pamphlet and learn about additional information on our webpage.

 The U.S. Government considers "involuntary servitude" of domestic workers, as defined under the Trafficking Victims Protection Act (TVPA), to be a severe form of trafficking in persons (TIP) and a serious criminal offense.
 Victims of involuntary servitude are offered protection under the TVPA.
 "The term 'involuntary servitude' includes a condition of servitude induced by means of any scheme, plan, or pattern intended to cause a person to believe that, if the person did not enter into or continue in such condition, that person or another person would suffer serious harm or physical restraints, or the abuse or threatened abuse of the legal process."
 While in the U.S., domestic workers are advised that the telephone number for police and emergency services is 911, and that the U.S. Government maintains a telephone hotline for reporting abuse of domestic employees and other TIP-related crimes, 1-888-373-7888.

-There are several steps to apply for a visa.
-The order of these steps and how you complete them may vary at the U.S. embassy or consulate where you apply.
+How you complete the several steps required to apply for a visa vary according to the U.S. Embassy or Consulate where you apply.
 As part of the application process, an interview at a U.S. Embassy or Consulate outside the United States is required.
 The employer and/or recruitment agent does not attend the interview.

-You must schedule an appointment for your visa interview at the U.S. Embassy or Consulate in your home country.
+You must schedule an appointment for your visa interview at the U.S. Embassy or Consulate in your home country, in the country where you are currently residing, or in the country where you are physically present.
 Please consult the instructions available on the embassy or consulate website.

-Visa applicants for A-3 visas must submit each of the items explained in this webpage and How to Apply sections including:
+A-3 Visa applicants must submit each of the items explained in this webpage and How to Apply sections including:

-During your visa interview, a consular officer will determine whether you are qualified to receive a visa based on your purpose of travel.
+During your visa interview, a consular officer will determine whether you are qualified to receive a visa based on your purpose of travel and other requirements.
 You must establish that you meet the requirements under U.S. law to receive an A-3 visa.

 Ink-free, digital fingerprint scans will be taken as part of your application process.
 They are usually taken during your interview, but this varies based on location.

-If the visa is approved, you will be informed how your passport with visa will be returned to you.
+If the visa is approved, the Embassy or Consulate will let you know how the office will return your passport with visa to you.